Money Madness (video game)

 Money Madness is a 1980 video game published by Instant Software for the TRS-80.

 Contents

-Money Madness is a game package containing two programs, Millionaire and Timber Baron.
+Money Madness is a package containing two game programs, Millionaire and Timber Baron.

 Reception

 Bruce Campbell reviewed Money Madness in The Space Gamer No. 39.
 Campbell commented that "For those interested in a business simulation, I recommend this package.
 Many single programs cost more.
 While Timber Baron is of primary interest, you may also enjoy a few games of Millionaire."